-Hi, I'm Forrest! 👋-

 making sense of it all

-Growing up in California, my understanding of my family’s Cantonese culture was limited to the traditions my parents preserved.
-Seeking a deeper connection, I chose to study in China at Duke Kunshan University—a reversal of the more common journey of students moving from China to the U.S. for higher education.
-I made this decision knowing that immersing myself in Sino-foreign education would be challenging, yet transformative.The curiosity that led me there began in elementary school with a LEGO MINDSTORMS kit.
+Growing up in California, my understanding of my family’s Cantonese culture was limited to the traditions my nuclear family preserved.
+Seeking a deeper connection, I pursued a Sino-foreign education at Duke Kunshan University—a reversal of the more common journey of students moving from China to the U.S. for higher education.The curiosity that led me to DKU began in elementary school with a LEGO MINDSTORMS kit.
 To me, Legos were more than toys; they were a gateway to comprehending how components fit together to form complex systems.
-Each challenge felt like an opportunity to construct a whole from carefully aligned parts.
-This foundational mindset propelled me toward experiences that blend technical rigor with problem-solving.My introduction to programming didn’t happen in traditional classrooms but at local hackathons, where the intense pressure to pitch a functional project within 24 hours sparked something profound in me.
-This “trial-by-fire” approach didn’t just build my technical skills; it reshaped how I approached problem-solving and teamwork.
-The need to adapt quickly, think creatively, and rely on others’ strengths taught me the power of collective resilience and resourcefulness.Within my formal studies at Duke Kunshan University, I had many opportunities to collaborate with peers from different tracks in my thematic courses, which became a platform for integrating our specializations to tackle multifaceted problems.
-My classes demonstrated how interdisciplinary approaches translated abstract concepts into tangible solutions, illustrating how computational tools address societal challenges.As I prepare to return to the U.S. for graduate school, I feel the convergence of my desire to reconnect with my roots and contribute to technological advancement in my home country.
-I will bring the unique perspectives I gained in China, particularly regarding AI development and governmental approaches to technology policy, to inform my studies.
-By integrating these cross-cultural insights, I aim to contribute to a globally aware and ethically grounded advancement of AI.
-The challenges I've overcome have instilled in me a determination to push the boundaries of technology while maintaining a focus on social impact.
+Each challenge was an opportunity to construct a whole from carefully aligned parts.
+This foundational mindset propelled me toward experiences that blend rigor with problem-solving.My introduction to programming didn’t happen in traditional classrooms but at local hackathons, where the intense pressure to pitch a functional project in 24 hours sparked something profound in me.
+This 'trial-by-fire' approach reshaped how I approached teamwork, as the need to adapt quickly, think creatively, and rely on others’ strengths taught me the power of collective resilience and resourcefulness.Within my formal studies in China, I had a multitude of opportunities to collaborate with peers from different tracks in my thematic courses, which became a vessel for integrating our specializations to tackle multifaceted problems.
+My classes demonstrated how interdisciplinary approaches translated abstract concepts into tangible solutions, illustrating how computational tools address societal challenges.Returning to the U.S. for graduate school, I feel the convergence of my desire to reconnect with my roots and contribute to technological advancements.
+I will harness the unique perspectives and experiences I've gained in China, particularly regarding AI development and governmental approaches to technology policy, to inform my studies.
+The challenges I've overcome have instilled in me a determination to push the boundaries of technology by advancing a globally aware and ethically grounded advancement of AI.

 Friendship, like any meaningful experience, is built through a series of interactions, where each touchpoint shapes the bonds we share.
 Inspired by the journey maps we explored in class, I set out this week to visualize my daily interactions with friends, actively reflecting on the emotional highs and lows that make these connections meaningful.